 As far as I remember, Gladman had a peculiar and powerful aura surrounding him.
 He was friendly but also intelligent, intense and even slightly intimidating, even as a young man.
 His piercing eyes reminded me of Patrice Lumumba, as did his personality.
 When I visited Gladman at his workshop, I often took photographs of his brother Thomas and cousin Jethro, often with some of Gladman’s pieces visible in the distance, but for some reason I realize today that I seem to have never taken a single picture of Gladman himself, perhaps because of his slightly intimidating presence.

-While Gladman somehow outshines other artists by his talent, his younger brother Thomas and his cousin Jetro were also outstanding artists in their own rights.
+While Gladman somehow outshined other artists by his talent, his younger brother Thomas and his cousin Jetro were also outstanding artists in their own rights.
 After spending many months in the company of the best artists of the time, I often wonder what was so special with the Zinyeka brothers that made them so outrageously talented?
-I would like to ask Thomas and Jetro today what they feel may be the origin of such blessings.
 My instinctive feeling is that it was the presence, teaching, and charisma of Gladman that slowly percolated to his brothers and sisters.
-I often try to find online the work they are producing these days and I am always delighted to see that they are both successful and carrying forward the distinctive style, creativity and legacy of their late brother.
+(Note: It is with great sadness that we learned the passing of Gladman a few years ago and of his brother Thomas more recently).